wsjk/Capstone_1/README.md

 <details>
    <summary><h1>Prediction Model</h1></summary>

 The Random Forest algorithm is used to develop a classifier to predict whether a movie will be a `hit` or a `flop` given a set of features for the film.
-Random Forest Classifiers from Python's `Sci-Kit Learn` and `H2O` modules are developed and their performance are compared against eachother.
+Random Forest Classifiers from Python's `Sci-Kit Learn` module is developed.
 The model will be used to provide the probability of whether a movie will be a `hit` or a `flop`.

-The Random Forest algorithms from `Sci-Kit Learn` and `H2O` are compared due to a key difference in how each model handles categorical features.
-Sci-Kit Learn requires categorical variables to be one-hot encoded while H2O does not.
-There are several disadvantages of one-hot encoding categorical variables to train Random Forest algorithms<sup><a href = https://roamanalytics.com/2016/10/28/are-categorical-variables-getting-lost-in-your-random-forests/>[2]</a></sup>:

-* Significantly increases dimensionality of feature dataset
-* The resulting binary features are very sparse and leads to an increase in feature importance of continuous variables

-To determine whether the effects of one-hot encoding categorical variables are significant for this dataset, the Random Forest models from `Sci-Kit Learn` and `H2O` are compared.

 Files related to developing, training, and running the model are located in the [`model`](https://github.com/wsjk/Capstone_1/tree/master/src/model) folder.